KDE/digikam-doc/import_tools/scanner_import.rst

     The Specific Options View from Scanner Import Dialog

-If you are satisfied with your settings, you can use the little arrow on the top of the options splitter.
-When clicked it collapses or expands the options.
+The settings area in the Scanner Import Dialog can be collapsed or expanded by clicking on the little arrow on top of the options splitter.
 The collapser can overlap the preview area, but fades away when the mouse cursor moves out of the collapser.

-To scan an image, the user can start with a preview scan and then select the part of the scan area to do the final scan on.
-The preview scan is started by pressing the **Preview** button.
+Click on the **Scan** botton to scan the entire image.

 .. figure:: images/scanner_scan_preview.webp
     :alt: